ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-02.md

  The SCIM protocol defines interactions between two standardized parties that conform to HTTP RESTful conventions.
 The protocol enables CRUD operations by mapping these activities to HTTP verbs such as POST, PUT, GET, DELETE, etc. The protocol itself doesn't assume a direction of data flow, and use cases discussed in section 4 are created using the orchestrator roles.
 A SCIM entity can have multiple roles depending on the objective of the use case being described.

 #### Client active Push
- A SCIM client uses HTTP verbs POST, PUT, or PATCH to create or update objects and/or attributes at a SCIM server.
+ A SCIM client uses HTTP verbs POST, PUT, PATCH or DELETE to create or update objects and/or attributes at a SCIM server.
 The SCIM client is actively "pushing" the data to the endpoint.
 This SCIM action can occur when the SCIM client is the primary Resource Creator/Updater (RC/RU).
- The most common and widely deployed example is a SCIM client providing information about a RO and its RA to a server, which is also called a SCIM Server in [RFC7643] and [RFC7644].
+ The most common and widely deployed example is a SCIM client providing information about a SCIM Resource Object (SRO) and its SCIM Resource Object Attribute (SROA) to a server, which is also called a SCIM Server in [RFC7643] and [RFC7644].

 ~~~
  +----------------+                                   +----------------+